palixeb/palixeb.github.io/_posts/2016-12-27-BullaFey-Interview.markdown

                 </span></p>

                 <p class="mannymarx-interview">
                 <b>MM:</b> Does Bulla Fey have a particular meaning?
-If so, are you wiling to share it?
+If so, are you willing to share it?
 (Also what is the correct way to pronounce it?)</p>

                 <p><b>BF: </b><span class="effect1"> Hmm, OK let's give it a try.
 "Bull - uh - feh" or bull-uh-fae .
 I know there is a proper way to do that stuff...</span> <b><a href="http://www.antimoon.com/how/pronunc-soundsipa.htm" target = "blank">(bʊl – ʌ – feɪ)</a></b><span class="effect1">...
 It literally means Bubble Fairies.
 We're named after a</span> <a href="http://i.imgur.com/ukYDQ3w.png" target = "blank">neo-pets game</a>.</p>